 Recent studies have shown that despite bosses encouraging and supporting employees to use their voice in the workplace, people still find it difficult.
 In a particular series of experiments conducted by Detert & Edmonson, they found that employees may often worry that managers or the person they’re speaking to may take personal offence, they don’t want to cause embarrassment or seem like they’re bypassing their boss, and even may feel that using their voice will have a negative impact on their career.

-What was interesting about their findings were the fact that many of their participants had not experienced any situation that would support these assumptions, and some had even bosses who were encouraging and supportive of voice.
+It was interesting to note that many of their participants had not experienced any situation that would support these assumptions.
+Some had even bosses who were encouraging and supportive of voice.

 Social learning from past experiences